edlau2/Tampermonkey/README.md

 - [R@ce H3lper.user.js]<!--(https://github.com/edlau2/Tampermonkey/blob/master/r%40ce%20h3lper/T-RN%20-%20R%40ce%20H3lper.user.js)-->

 Racing assistant script.
-Note the link is disabled as I do not have permission from Mafi to re-distribute
+Note: the link is disabled as I do not have permission from Mafia to re-distribute.
+He has taken down ALL of his scripts.
+Kept here for legacy purposes.

 <details>
   <summary>Click to see description...</summary>